 The main purpose of loans and bonds payable are to procure the necessary operating funds and to supplement the capital investment fund.
 Among these payables, derivatives (interestrate swaps) are used to hedge individual contracts for a portion of long-term debt.
-With regard to the method of evaluating the effectiveness of hedging, because the employed interest-rate swaps meet the requirements for exceptional accounting ("tokurei-shori"), the evaluation of effectiveness is omitted.
+With regard to the method of evaluating the effectiveness of hedging, because the employed interest-rate swaps meet the requirements for exceptional accounting ("tokurei-short"), the evaluation of effectiveness is omitted.
 Foreign currency denominated loan is exposed to the exchange-rate fluctuation risk.

 The Company Group's derivative transactions consist of forward exchange contracts, which are aimed at hedging the exchange fluctuation risk associated with foreign currency denominated trade receivables/payables, and interest-rate swaps, which are aimed at hedging the interest-rate fluctuation risk associated with the interest paid on loans and the exchange-rate fluctuation risk.
-For the means of hedging, the hedged items, the hedging policy and the method of evaluation of effectiveness of hedging, please see "Method of important hedge accounting" stated in the aforementioned "Matters Related to Accounting Policies."
+For the means of hedging, the hedged items, the hedging policy and the method of evaluation of effectiveness of hedging, please see "(6) Method of important hedge accounting" stated in "3.
+Matters Related to Accounting Policies" in the "Notes Regarding Important Basic Matters for Preparing Consolidated Financial Statements" in the "Notes to Consolidated Financial Statements."

-- (3) Financial instrument-related risk management structure - 1) Management of credit risk (risk related to customers' default of contracts)
+(3) Financial instrument-related risk management structure

+1) Management of credit risk (risk related to customers' default of contracts)